CivicActions/guidebook/company-policies/timekeeping-policies.md

 ### 2.8	Reasonableness
 A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person in the conduct of competitive business.

+## 3—Timekeeping Guiding Principles & Team Member Procedures
+### 3.1 Guiding Principles
+It is the policy of CivicActions to ensure accurate timekeeping and subsequent invoicing of all labor costs to its customers, either directly or indirectly.
+The procedures provided in this Policy, are to provide a formal process for recording labor associated with Direct and Indirect cost objectives.
+It is the responsibility of CivicActions’ Leadership and all Team Members, to abide by and promote the following principles.
+Which serve as guiding principles throughout this Policy:
+- Promote an environment of accurate and compliant timekeeping practices
+- Establish, appropriate, relevant, and compliant timekeeping policies and procedures, which are maintained
+- Maintain accurate and timely timesheets, for all CivicActions’ Team Members, to support accurate and compliant invoicing to all CivicActions’ customers
+- All CivicActions’ Team Members are trained upon hire with annual refresher trainings regarding accurate timekeeping practices and policies
+- All CivicActions’ Team Members are responsible for submitting accurate, compliant, and reasonable timesheets
+- CivicActions’ Project Managers and Managers must review all time / timesheets, for completeness, accuracy, and reasonableness
+- Appropriate segregation of duties exists between those individuals who are responsible for administrative timekeeping management and the processing of payroll
+### 3.2 Timekeeping Requirements
+It is expected that all CivicActions’ Team Members will comply and follow the referenced timekeeping requirements:
+- All timekeeping entries have an audit trail to include the CivicActions’ Team Member name, date, and time.
+Audit trail should exist at a minimum for the following: initial time entry, Team Member signature (which is completed through data entry by logged in Team Members), supervisory approval, evidence of corrections if applicable
+- All time must be accurately recorded in a timely manner.
+This includes properly recording hours worked to applicable / appropriate final cost objectives (i.e., Direct or Indirect)
+- All CivicActions’ Team Members must account for and record all hours worked for every day worked
+- All CivicActions’ Team Members must input and save their hours for each day, no later than 10:00 am local time, the following business day being reported
+- On the last business day of the pay period, CivicActions’ Team Members must submit their timesheet, no later than 10:00 am local time, the following business day of the last day of the pay period
+- Manager’s must review and approve their CivicActions’ Team Member timesheet(s), no later than 5:00 pm local time, the following business day of the last day of the pay period, once the CivicActions’ Team Member has signed off on their timesheet
+- All CivicActions’ Team Members are responsible for entering and submitting their own timesheets.
+No other Team Member shall enter time for another CivicActions’ Team Member, unless under special circumstances discussed in section 4.3 Timekeeping Special Circumstances
+- The forward booking of time is strictly prohibited, except for when a Team Member is taking leave.
+If an Team Member is taking leave, they are allowed to enter time ahead of the time taken off
+- Any Direct or Indirect labor which is considered unallowable, is recorded as such, to the appropriate unallowable project